Yusuf Sayfa: Origins

+Conventionally, the Sayfa family were considered to be Kurds based on the 19th-century, local chronicle of Tannus al-Shidyaq.
 The 16th-century Damascene historian and intimate of Yusuf, al-Hasan al-Burini, noted that the Sayfas were relatives of the Dulkadirids, a Marash-based Turkmen tribal dynasty.
 The 17th-century Maronite patriarch and historian Istifan al-Duwayhi referred to them as Turkmens.
-The Sayfa family were conventionally considered to be Kurds based on the 19th-century, local chronicle of Tannus al-Shidyaq.
 The modern historians Kamal Salibi and Abdul-Rahim Abu-Husayn concur that they were Turkmens in origin.
 The modern historian Stefan Winter holds that the Sayfas were probably of Kurdish origin but affiliated with the Dulkadirid Turkmens.
 Abu-Husayn notes that the Sayfas had been levends, citing the generally authoritative Ottoman historian Mustafa Naima (d.
 1716).
 According to Naima, Yusuf hailed from Marash in the Anatolian–Syrian borderlands and moved from there to Tripoli.